Liberal Democrats Overseas Team

 I joined the Liberal Democrats in 2015, just before the coalition came to an end.
 I felt and still feel passionately that the party has a policy position and place in British politics that represents a significant section of the population, and it is important for both current and future generations that this voice is heard.

-Hauwa Usman: Secretary and Diversity Officer
+Hauwa Usman: Diversity Officer

 I have over 5 years of experience to offer which was gained from being very active with the Lib Dems UK, Lib Dems in Europe Exec and Brussels & Europe Lib Dems Exec.
 I joined the UK Lib Dems after being inspired by active members who impressed me with their endless drive and ambition to achieve a better society and country for themselves and their family - a country they can be proud of and want to live in.